I-Ocean/common-metadata/observedMeasurements.md.md

-# Observation properties
+# Observed measurements

-This section contains properties that are common to observed environmental measurements in the file such as temperature and salinity.
+This section contains properties that are common to observed measurements in the file such as temperature and salinity.

 To request additions or changes please raise a new [GitHub issue](https://github.com/I-Ocean/common-metadata/issues/new)